edgedb/easy-edgedb/chapter4/index.md

 ## Ways to tell time

-We will now learn about time, because it might be important for our game.
-Remember, vampires can only go outside at night.
+We will now learn about time, which is important for our game.
+Keeping track of time is important in general, but is especially important for us because vampires can only go outside at night.

 The part of Romania that Jonathan Harker is visiting has an average sunrise of around 7 am and a sunset of 7 pm.
 This changes by season, but to keep it simple we will just use 7 am and 7 pm to decide if it's day or night.

 EdgeDB uses two major types for time:

-- `std::datetime`, which is very precise and always has a timezone.
+- `std::datetime`, which is the most precise because it includes a timezone.
 Times in `datetime` use the [ISO 8601 standard](https://en.wikipedia.org/w/index.php?title=ISO_8601&oldid=1154675086).
-- `cal::local_datetime`, which doesn't worry about the timezone.
+- `cal::local_datetime`, which includes the date and time but no information about the timezone.

-There are two others that are almost the same as `cal::local_datetime`:
+There are two others that each include half of the information found in `cal::local_datetime`:

-- `cal::local_time`, when you only need to know the time of day, and
+- `cal::local_time`, for when you only need to know the time,
-- `cal::local_date`, when you only need to know the month, the day, and year.
+- `cal::local_date`, for when you only need to know the month, the day, and year.

-We'll start with `cal::local_time` first.
+Our first concern is whether vampires are sleeping or not, so we'll start with `cal::local_time` first.
 Take a close look at the name: this is the first time we have come across something in a different module in the standard library (it's `cal::local_time`, not `std::local_time`).
+The name `cal` here stands for calendar.

 `cal::local_time` is easy to create, because you can just cast to it from a `str` in the format 'HH:MM:SS':